 Chicken is not perfect.
 No meat is, independent of a balanced diet.
 But I personally believe that it has many positive qualities that make it an excellent choice for a lot of pets: it’s cheap, it’s easily accessible and it is a great meaty bone option for dogs and cats of almost any size.
 It is entirely up to you what you choose to feed your animals but if your pet does not experience an adverse reaction to chicken and you would like to feed it to them, I say feed it.
 I do.

-If you’d like to learn more about how you can provide a balanced homemade diet, with or without chicken (hey it’s your life, man) check out my shop today.
+If you’d like to get started providing a balanced homemade diet, with or without chicken (hey it’s your life, man) check out my Essential Blends today.